Negative group velocity and Kelvin-like wake pattern

 The spatial periodicities along the central line $y=0$ can be found by setting $k=k_{\pm}$ in the first of Eqs.(\ref{parametric_general}):

 The two wavefront families are separated by a marginal wavefront that can be obtained by evaluating Eq.(\ref{stationary_phase_general}) at $k=k_{c}$ (orange dot in Figure \ref{stphase}a):

-This is a Mach-Cherenkov cone with the Landau critical roton velocity playing a role of the limiting velocity.
+This is a Mach-Cherenkov cone with the critical velocity $v_{c}$ playing a role of the limiting velocity.
 The same equation describes the asymptotic behavior of the wavefronts (\ref{parametric_general}), (\ref{front1}) and (\ref{front2}) far away from the source.

-The resulting wake pattern is shown in Figure \ref{wakes}a where predictions of the stationary phase analysis, Eqs.(\ref{parametric_general}), (\ref{front1} -\ref{front2}), and (\ref{marginal}) (color matching Figure \ref{stphase}a) are overlaid (for $y>0$) with results of numerical evaluation of the integral (\ref{wake_integral}) for $d=2$.
+In the roton approximation (\ref{roton_dimensionless}) the resulting wake pattern is shown in Figure \ref{wakes}a where predictions of the stationary phase analysis, Eqs.(\ref{parametric_general}), (\ref{front1} -\ref{front2}), and (\ref{marginal}) (color matching Figure \ref{stphase}a) are overlaid (for $y>0$) with results of numerical evaluation of the integral (\ref{wake_integral}) for $d=2$.
 The latter additionally supplies the information about the size of the waves (in arbitrary units) varying from crests (deep red) to troughs (deep blue).

-The wake pattern is qualitatively similar to that found in water where accounting for capillarity one finds a counterpart to the Landau critical roton velocity (\ref{roton_velocity}).
-A wake similar to the one in Figure~\ref{wakes}a is observed in water at source velocities slightly in excess of $v_{c}\approx 23~cm/s$ \cite{Lamb}.
+A wake pattern of this kind will be found in any system that has an analog of the Landau velocity if the source velocity only slightly exceeds $v_{c}$.
+The pattern can be deduced via an expansion of a dispersion law $\Omega(k)$ about $k=k_{c}$ up to the second order in $(k-k_{c})$.
+Such a wake is indeed observed in water where due to the effects of capillarity omitted in Eq.(\ref{spectrum}), one finds $v_{c}\approx 23~cm/s$ \cite{Lamb}.

-As $v\rightarrow v_{c}+0$, the wake in Figure \ref{wakes}a transforms into a one-dimensional periodic structure with the period $\Delta x=2\pi /k_{c}$, a pattern of induced density $\delta \overline{n}(x)$ predicted to occur in superfluid $^{4}He$ when the flow velocity slightly exceeds the Landau critical roton velocity \cite{Pitaevskii}.
+As $v\rightarrow v_{c}+0$, the wake in Figure \ref{wakes}a transforms into a one-dimensional periodic pattern of induced density $\delta \overline{n}(x)$ with the period $\Delta x=2\pi /k_{c}$, which was also predicted to occur when the velocity of a bulk uniform flow slightly exceeds the Landau critical roton velocity \cite{Pitaevskii}.